 - Savannah cats are the ultimate dog like cat breed.
 They love interactive toys and games so won’t be averse to learning a trick or two and is a very athletic breed, making them ideal cats to take to active tricks like learning to walk on a leash.

 But just ’cause your cat isn’t one of these breeds, doesn’t mean they can’t be trained.
-Especially when you’re starting with these relatively easy cat tricks, like…
+Especially when you’re starting with these relatively easy list of cat tricks, like…

 Train Your Cat to Sit

-Let’s start somewhere logical and familiar.
+Let’s start with a logical and familiar cat trick from the list.
 You might be guilty of thinking that only dogs can be trained to sit, but that’s just because we’ve grown used to only seeing a cat’s backside when it’s walking away from us, in a huff.

 It is perfectly possible to train your cat to sit, though; especially in preparation for meals and treats.

 Not so much a trick as a useful tactic for keeping tabs on the little urban explorer.
 Teaching your cat to respond to its name is much the same as any other trick or behavioral training tactic.
 With treats, or clickers, you can slowly begin to teach your pet that when you vocalize their name, they can expect something positive as a result.